• Login / Join

 Tagged: micro housing

-Buildner Architecture Competitions has announced the results of their MICROHOME Edition #5 competition.
-The annual contest forms part of Buildner’s Small-Scale Architecture series and seeks to entice ideas to tackle affordable housing crises around the world.
+Buildner Architecture Competitions has announced the winners of their MICROHOME Edition #6 competition.
+Launched as part of their Small-Scale Architecture initiative, and in partnership with ARCHHIVE BOOKS, the annual program seeks ideas for living small as the affordable housing, climate, and economic crises intensify across the globe.

-The latest competition challenged participants to submit designs for an off-grid, modular structure with a maximum floor area of 270 square feet to accommodate a hypothetical young professional couple.
-In their proposals, participants were encouraged to “rethink spatial organization and incorporate unique aesthetics, new technologies, and innovative materials.”
+The competition tasked participants to develop designs for an off-grid, modular structure that could accommodate a hypothetical young professional couple.
+The only requirement is that the structure's total floor area could not exceed 270 square feet.
+Participants were encouraged to rethink spatial organization and incorporate unique aesthetics, new technologies, and innovative materials.

-Second Prize: Degradable Dwelling by Lionel Giordano.
+Second Prize: MIKROSERAMBI by Isaac Lee, Melinda Kumala, Eu Juin Toh, Caleb Lee.
 Image courtesy of Buildner.

 More information on the competition series can be found on Buildner’s official website here.